 - Suitable for bevel cuts, features blower, orbital action and speed selection

-- Scope of Supply: GST 90 BE, Dust extraction set, Hex key WAF 5, Anti-splinter guard,1 x jigsaw blade T 144 DP, Precision for Wood, Carrying case
+- Items included: GST 90 BE, Dust extraction set, Hex key WAF 5, Anti-splinter guard,1 x jigsaw blade T 144 DP, Precision for Wood, Carrying case

 4) Ginour Electric Jigsaw 800W 3000SPM